mlurch/startup/README.md

 ### Simon HTML
 <p>I learned a lot about how the structure of HTML actually works.
 I think that I am finally starting to get the basic ideas down.
 By studying the deployment script for this project I also learned a few things about how writing scripts actually works, although this did raise some questions for me as well.
 I learned about the importance of pushing to GitHub often as well. </p>
 <p> The terminal command to deploy is: <b>./deployFiles.sh -k {path to key} -h {domainname} -s {which service}</b></p>

+### CSS
+<p> I learned that sometimes the best teacher is trial and error.
+There are a lot of ways you can manipulate the structure of HTML with CSS to make visually interesting animations.
+However, this takes practice and ultimately is a skill to develop over time. </p>
+<p> The link to the most helpful reference guide I used in this assignment was: <b> https://developer.mozilla.org/en-US/docs/Web/CSS/animation </b> </p>